-Towering Broadway director and producer Hal Prince dead
+Towering Broadway director and producer Hal Prince has died

 Prince also worked as an opera director, with productions at the Metropolitan Opera House, the Chicago Lyric Opera, New York City Opera, San Francisco Opera and more.
 And he directed two films, “Something for Everyone” (1970) and a screen version of “A Little Night Music” (1977).

+“To be a both a genius and a gentleman is rare and extraordinary,” said Thomas Schumacher, chairman of The Broadway League.
+“Hal Prince’s genius was matched by his generosity of spirit, particularly with those building a career.”

-He is survived by his wife of 56 years, Judy; his daughter, Daisy; his son, Charles; and his grandchildren, Phoebe, Lucy, and Felix.
+Prince is survived by his wife of 56 years, Judy; his daughter, Daisy; his son, Charles; and his grandchildren, Phoebe, Lucy, and Felix.

 Mark Kennedy is at http://twitter.com/KennedyTwits